onecommons/unfurl/README.md

 * You are developing an application with several distinct but interconnected services.
 Even a relatively simple web application has many dependencies that cut across its stack and development and deployment processes.
 Unfurl can manage that complexity without complicated DevOps processes -- see https://www.unfurl.cloud/blog/why-unfurl for more.

 * You have users that want to deploy your application on a variety of different cloud providers and self-hosted configurations.
-Just publish blueprint in an `.unfurl` folder or web UI on unfurl.cloud, our open-source deployment platform.
+Just publish blueprint in an `.unfurl` folder or web UI on [Unfurl Cloud](https://unfurl.cloud), our open-source deployment platform.

 * Collaborative, open without depending on server infrastructure.
 Use git workflow, pull requests, while provide secret management and limiting admin access.